 3.Program time limits are not changed.

-4.Students should connect with the Scholarship and Student Finance office regarding their loans of scholarships to ensure proper handling of money and documentation.
+4.Students should connect with the Scholarship and Student Finance office regarding their loans of scholarships to ensure proper handling of money and documentation and seek information about repayment.

-5.Student employees are not allowed to continue their student employment while not enrolled in courses.
+5.Student employees are not allowed to continue their student employment while on a Leave.

 7.A student may take more than one leave of absence with approval from the Faculty/School.